myquay/michael-mckenna.com/blog/content/_index.md

 ---

 Kia Ora!
-Welcome to my small slice of the internet where I write about what interests me, most often that's technology.
+Welcome to my small slice of the internet where I write about what interests me.